osher/ddocs/README.md

-Note that the `dbs` section is not given in the `package.json`, assuring that running the tool without being specific (without parameters, relaying just on defaults) will not result in deploying the docs to a database unintentionally (for example, when developer runs `npm install`, and his env does not define the `$OPTIONS` variable).
+Note that the `dbs` section is not given in the `package.json`, assuring that running the tool without being specific (without parameters, relaying just on defaults) will not result in deploying the docs to a database unintentionally.

 That being cascaded with per env-build-plan switches, where each env has it's own cascading switches on `$OPTIONS` set in the build-plan configuration: